barlug/ball_and_pipe_control/README.md

 ### Challenges Faced & Future Edits

 ## Genetic Algorithm
 A genetic algorithm models itself after the theory of evolution.
 It takes a program, makes slight changes to a number of copies, and sees which copy performs the best overall.
 Once the algorithm finds the best copy, it does the whole process all over again.
 The first program is called the initialization.
 Then, after the changes, or mutations, happen, the new ones are called individuals in a generation.
 The generation is the number of cycles that the process has gone through.
-Shown below is the cycle that genetic algorithms go through.

 ### Theory Background
 ### Challenges Faced & Future Edits